Red-Sided Garter Snakes and the Narcisse Snake Dens of Manitoba

 Fresh or frozen and defrosted fish may be given to garter snakes, although it's best if these are used as a treat.
 Unlike mice, fish aren't nutritionally complete for garter snakes.
 They can also make the animal's feces very smelly.
 Pet owners must check that their fish of choice doesn't contain an enzyme called thiaminase.
 Thiaminase breaks down thiamine, or vitamin B1.
 A vitamin B1 deficiency in a garter snake can be deadly.

 While the subspecies of a species have minor differences from each other, these differences may be interesting.
 The extinction of a subspecies and the loss of its unique genes is a sad event.

-Common Garter Snake - Status of the Wild Population
+Status of the Wild Garter Snake Population

 The presence of garter snakes in human communities may create problems.
-A crowd of snakes arriving for hibernation and their antics in the spring are sometimes unwelcome, especially when the snakes enter buildings.
+A crowd of snakes arriving for hibernation and their antics in the spring are sometimes unwelcome, especially when the animals enter buildings.
 In this situation they may be treated as a pest.

 © 2016 Linda Crampton